2017–18 NC State Wolfpack women's basketball team

 The 2017–18 NC State Wolfpack women's basketball team represented North Carolina State University during the 2017–18 NCAA Division I women's basketball season.
 The Wolfpack, led by fifth-year head coach Wes Moore, played their home games at Reynolds Coliseum and were members of the Atlantic Coast Conference.
 They finished the season 26–9, 11–5 in ACC play to finish in a tie for fourth place.
 They advanced to the semifinals of the ACC women's tournament, where they lost to Louisville.
-They received at-large bid of the NCAA women's tournament, where they defeated Elon and Maryland in the first and second rounds before losing to Mississippi State in the sweet sixteen.
+They received an at-large bid to the NCAA women's tournament, where they defeated Elon and Maryland in the first and second rounds before losing to Mississippi State in the sweet sixteen.